-Adolescents with behavioral problems were at increased risk of poor health, and in particular females were at a higher risk of poor health compared with boys.
+Results: Adolescents with behavioural problems were at increased risk of poor health, and in particular females were at a higher risk of poor health compared with boys.
 However, in sub-group analyses boys with risks of sexual abuses were more likely to report worse health.
 Current smoking status, perception of body image as overweight and suicidal attempts were the most consistent predictors of poor health among this sampled population.

-CONCLUSIONS: SRH could be an indicator of health risk in situations where other biomedical information about an adolescent is unavailable.
+Conclusions: SRH could be an indicator of health risk in situations where other biomedical information about an adolescent is unavailable.
 It appears that mental health functioning might be one of the most important factors used to determine the overall health in this population of adolescents.
 The role of parents and other adult mentors might be crucial in assisting adolescents to make appropriate choices regarding underlying health risks related to overall health functioning.